awslabs/graphstorm/docs/source/gs-processing/usage/distributed-processing-setup.rst

     Building images under emulation using QEMU can be significantly slower than native builds (more than 20 minutes to build the GSProcessing ``arm64`` image).
-    To speed up the build process you can look into using ``buildx`` with multiple native nodes, or cross-compilation.
+    To speed up the build process you can build on an ARM instances, look into using ``buildx`` with multiple native nodes, or use cross-compilation.
-    See `the official Docker documentation <https://docs.docker.com/build/building/multi-platform/>`_  for details.
+    See `the official Docker documentation <https://docs.docker.com/build/building/multi-platform/>`_
+    for details.

 Push the image to the Amazon Elastic Container Registry (ECR)
 -------------------------------------------------------------